Witnessing & Mediation Service

 In the case of conflict between an ICMTA member and another teacher or student the ICMTA may be of help.
 We request that you first attempt to resolve the situation directly by accessing your own networks and resources.
 We appreciate that language and cultural differences often mean that issues are best dealt with locally if at all possible.

-If the issue is still not resolved, you can reach out to the ICMTA by submitting the ICMTA Witnessing & Mediation Service APPLICATION FORM and emailing it to the ICMTA Office Manager at email@example.com.
+If the issue is still not resolved, you can reach out to the ICMTA by submitting the ICMTA Witnessing & Mediation Service Application Form.
 Please see the Steps To Follow section, below.

 Conflict is challenging for most of us.
 Often conflict has been badly modelled in our families and we fear the consequences.
 At the same time, we tend to hold on tightly to the ‘justified rightness’ of our own perspective and feel offended / insulted by the other.
 Clearly it is tricky when both parties in a conflict are doing this!